PedroLopes/ai-rename-files/README.md

 |------|-------------|
 | `-k, --keep` | Do not reset the model conversation |

-By default, the conversation is reset before processing images.
+By default, the conversation is reset before processing files.

 ---